RitwikN7/RitwikN7/README.md

 ### About Me
 - Recently graduated from the University of Wisconsin-Madison in May 2023 with a BS in Computer Science and Economics.
-- Interned at Adobe in 2022 with the Media and Data Science Research department working on social media advertisement analysis by leveraging Large Language Models.
+- Interned at Adobe in 2022 with the Media and Data Science Research department working on LLM research and optimizing text-image encoders for social media advertisement analysis.
 - Learning more about Data Engineering, Data Science and Visualization.
-- Looking for new grad and full-time roles in Data Science and Engineering and Software Engineering.
+- Looking for new grad and full-time roles in Data Science and Software Engineering.